gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-qna-how-to-write-a-web-based-music-visualizer.md

 note some troubles you'll likely run into.

-1. At this point in time (2017/1/3) neither Android Chrome nor iOS Safari support analysing streaming audio data.
-Instead you have to load the entire song.
-[Here'a a library that tries to abstract that a little](https://github.com/greggman/audiostreamsource.js)

-2. <s>On Mobile</s> you can not automatically play audio.
+1. You can not automatically play audio.
 You must start the audio inside an input event based on user input like `'click'` or `'touchstart'`.

 3. As pointed out in the sample you can only analyse audio if the source is either from the same domain OR you ask for CORS permission and the server gives permission.
 AFAIK only Soundcloud gives permission and it's on a per song basis.
 It's up to the individual artist's song's settings whether or not audio analysis is allowed for a particular song.